Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 - S-VISSR: `FengYun 2 S-VISSR`
 - GOES GVAR: `GOES GVAR`

-4. The broadcast will show up as a bump that occasionally jumps up and down, SatDump should be locked onto it.
+4. The broadcast will show up as a bump that occasionally jumps up and down, you should be seeing a few decibels of signal, SYNC and green Reed-Solomon numbers when applicable.

 ![A screenshot of SatDump taken while receiving Elektro-L LRIT](./Assets/Radio/Lrit-SatDump.png)